 Organs are an important component of raw diets to provide essential nutrients.
 Secreting organs help achieve nutritional balance.
-Overall, it is recommended to feed 5% liver and 5% other secreting organ; however these are guideline recommendations, not rigid rules.
+It is recommended to overall feed 5% liver and 5% other secreting organ.
+However, these are guideline recommendations – not rigid rules.

 Include 5% raw live in raw diets for essential fat soluble vitamins.

 Other organs such as kidney, spleen, brain, pancreas, thymus, testicles, and ovaries can makeup 5% of the diet.

 Compared to regular cuts of meat, organs are densely packed with just about every nutrient.
 This includes heavy doses of B vitamins (B1, B2, B6, folic acid, and B12).
 Organ meats are also loaded with minerals like phosphorus, iron, copper, magnesium, and selenium.
 They also provide important fat-soluble vitamin A and small amounts of vitamin D.

 Although it is recommended to feed 5% liver and 5% other organs in a raw diet, some pets may be sensitive to this amount of organ where a lower amount is ideal.
 Additionally, specific medical conditions limit the ability to consume raw organs.
 Therefore, supplementation may be required to complete nutritional requirements.

 Liver is known to be one of the most concentrated sources of vitamin A. Vitamin A assists in digestion, keeps reproductive organs healthy, and is a powerful antioxidant.
 Liver is a also a great source of folic acid, B vitamins, iron, and copper.
 While liver is highly nutritious, it has precious nutrients that are very much affected by heat.
 Therefore, avoid cooking it or the nutritional benefit will be lost.